argocon22Workshop/ArgoCDRollouts/docs/exercise-201/exercise1.md

 workshop  true     apiKey, login
 ```

-5. Login in Argo CD UI using the `workshop` user using the new password defined by you in step 3.
-Once you login note that you can't see nor create anything using the Argo CD UI.
+5. Login in [Argo CD UI](https://localhost:8080) using the `workshop` user using the new password defined by you in step 3.
+Once you login note that you can't see nor create anything using the [Argo CD UI](https://localhost:8080).
+    ```sh
+    kubectl port-forward svc/argocd-server -n argocd 8080:443
+    (To access the Argo CD ui, execute the above command)
+    ```
 6. Let's add readonly access to our new user.
 In order to do so edit the file in `manifests/ArgoCD201-ArgoCDRBAC/argocd-rbac-cm.yaml` and add the line `policy.default: role:readonly`.
 The file must look like in the example bellow:

 ```yaml